MuneebAbro/ai_chatbot_nlp/README.md

-# Multi-Business WhatsApp Chatbot
+# Multi-Business Chatbot API

-A scalable, AI-powered WhatsApp chatbot system that can handle multiple businesses with individual knowledge bases, configurations, and personalities.
+A scalable, AI-powered chatbot system that can handle multiple businesses with individual knowledge bases, configurations, and personalities.

 ## 🚀 Features